 Winter typically starts from December and ends in February.
 It’s usually quite cold and dry during winter.
 March to May is a great time to visit Shillong, the temperature is pleasantly cool around this time.
 June onwards the monsoon starts and can rain incessantly.
 Monsoon lasts till August and even beyond.
 October to November is again a great time to visit Shillong.

 One of the main attractions in Shillong is the Centrally located large Ward’s lake.
 Almost all tourists flock to this beautiful lake and many take part in boating.
-Shillong Peak is another favourite attraction here to get a panoramic view of the hills and the town from the highest point.
+Shillong Peak is another favorite attraction here to get a panoramic view of the hills and the town from the highest point.

 Lady Hydari Park is a centrally located lovely parkland full of flowering plantations and trees.
 Elephant falls located in the outskirts is another awesome sight of a waterfall cascading in two successive steps.
 Many tourists make a day trip to the vast Umiam lake (also known as Barapani) about 15kms away to enjoy its stunning natural beauty and many go for various watersports.

 And there are many more attractions in Shillong including museums with great collections & exhibits showcasing the history & heritage of Meghalaya, Cathedrals with magnificent architecture, high altitude natural golf course etc.